nico45150/nico45150/README.md

 - 👋 Hi, I’m @nico45150 , im students in math and informatiqueee
 - 👀 I’m interested in chiken because i love cookingdc
 - 🌱 I’m currently learning and smask burgerncvk,,;
-- 💞️ I’m looking to collaborate on twitter bnjkjnCjked
+- 💞️ I’m looking to collaborate on twitter bnjkjnCjkedjkl
 - 📫 How to reach me cvcv
 - 😄 Pronouns: satoshiit tu as captéj;
 - ⚡ Fun fact: i love burger and chips